graft-community/docs/Alpha-Test-Framework.md

 ./supernode --log-file supernode.log
 ````

 * IMPORTANT NOTE: These log files can grow VERY big VERY fast.
 100mb (in multiple files) per couple of minutes.
 Ideally, you should start a testing round with _--log-file_ -  run your RTA tests, save the logs locally to send to the team, and then stop logging and delete the log files from your server until your next round of testing.
-I suggest you rund tests for 10 - 20 minutes at a time.
+I suggest you run tests for 10 - 20 minutes at a time.

 * Logs will be saved in the following directories;